opensumi/docs/docs/develop/basic-design/contribution-point.en.md

 }
 ```

-The framework registers a total of 53 registered locations in the right menu by default,, as can be seen in the definition of `MenuId` in  `@opensumi/ide-core-browser`.
+The framework enrolls a total of 53 registered locations in the right menu by default,as can be seen in the definition of `MenuId` in  `@opensumi/ide-core-browser`.

 ### User-defined Protocol Files

 In OpenSumi, we obtain the corresponding file service through the DI Token of  `IFileServiceClient` for file reading and writting.
-In the face of some scenarioalized file content, we usually adopt the method of user-defined protocol header to realize the reading of such content, for example:
+In the face of some scenarioalized file content, we usually adopt the method of user-defined protocol header to read such content, for example:

 - To read user configuration files, we use `user_stroage://settings.json` .
 - To read virtual files in Debugging process, we use `debug://{filename}` .

 We have made this function possible by the contribution point of `FsProviderContribution`, as follows:

 ```ts
 import {